 Effective 3/1/2021, Dan Fuss will no longer serve as a portfolio manager on the Fund.
 Please refer to the prospectus for more details.

-The Fixed Income Fund seeks high total investment return through a combination of current income and capital appreciation
+The Investment Grade Fixed Income Fund seeks above-average total investment return through a combination of current income and capital appreciation

 Bloomberg US Government/Credit Index

 Matt Eagan, CFA

 Total Fund Assets (as of 5/31/2023):

 - Allocations to out-of-benchmark securities provide value and diversification

 - Initial portfolio position in any one holding is typically 0-3%; 5% maximum position size